New York

 Termination Pay

-If an employee is fired or quits, the employee must be paid by the next payday.
+If an employee is terminated or quits, they must be paid by the next scheduled payday for the pay period in which they were terminated.

 More information